 Good Girls Revolt Fails to Find Another Network After Amazon’s Cancellation

-The showrunner expressed gratitude for having at least one season of stories to tell.
+The creator expressed gratitude for having at least one season of stories to tell.